2015 Challenge Tour

 The 2015 Challenge Tour was the 27th season of the Challenge Tour, the official development tour to the European Tour.
-The tour started as the Satellite Tour with its first Order of Merit rankings in 1989 and was officially renamed as the Challenge Tour at the start of the 1990 season.

 Schedule

 The following table lists official events during the 2015 season.

-Challenge Tour Rankings
+Rankings

-For full rankings, see 2015 Challenge Tour graduates.

 The rankings were titled as the Road to Oman and were based on prize money won during the season, calculated in Euros.
-The top 15 players on the tour earned status to play on the 2016 European Tour.
+The top 15 players on the rankings earned status to play on the 2016 European Tour.